 - rich dark green-colored, triangle-shaped leaf (may resemble a tiny palm tree)

 - grows 2-4 times faster than your lawn, making it look like you need to mow yard 2-3 times per week

 - will produce a blossom with additional growth

 - treatments with Roundup are futile; it simply will not kill nutgrass

 Don’t fret, though; we can help!
-At Bug & Weed Mart, we carry all the same professional-strength herbicides, pre-emergents, sterilants, and post-emergent weed killers that professional landscapers use.
+At Bug & Weed MART, we carry all the same professional-strength herbicides, pre-emergents, sterilants, and post-emergent weed killers that professional landscapers use.
 We have a knowledgeable Manager at every one of our stores to give you the accurate advice you need.
-He will show you exactly how to get rid of nutgrass, and offer tips on how to plan for possible future growth, too.
+He or she will show you exactly how to get rid of nutgrass, and offer tips on how to plan for possible future growth, too.